cameronepstein/cv/README.md

 * TDD

-Strong background in TDD, with experience in Rspec, Jasmine, Mocha, Chai and more.
+Strong background in TDD with experience in Rspec, Jasmine, Mocha, Chai and more.

 * Domain Modelling